 Bullying and Harassment

-Bullying and harassment in the clinic can take many forms, including verbal aggression, personal attacks, and other intimidating or humiliating behaviours directed at a worker.
-If bullying and harassment is not addressed, it can lead to lost productivity, illness, anxiety, depression, and low morale amongst employees.
+Bullying and harassment in the clinic can take many forms, including verbal aggression, personal attacks, sexual misconduct, and other intimidating or humiliating behaviours directed at a worker.
+If bullying and harassment are not addressed, it can lead to anxiety, depression, illness, lost productivity, and low morale amongst employees.

 What is Bullying and Harassment?